TAL ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of TAL Education Group (: TAL) alleging that the Company violated federal securities laws.
+NEW YORK, May 2, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of TAL Education Group (NYSE: TAL) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of persons or entities who purchased or otherwise acquired TAL American Depository Shares between June 14, 2022 and March 14, 2023, both dates inclusive.